-Igor Moric is a Postdoctoral Research Associate in the Program on Science and Global Security (SGS) at Princeton University.
+Igor Moric is an Associate Research Scholar in the Program on Science and Global Security (SGS) at Princeton University.
 Prior to joining Princeton, he worked as a postdoctoral researcher on the MIMAC and PandaX dark matter detectors at Tsinghua University in Beijing and SJTU in Shanghai, respectively.
 During his PhD at CNES and Paris Sorbonne he worked on characterization and optimization of the space atomic clock PHARAO.
 He also holds an advanced master in “Space Systems Engineering” from ISAE-SUPAERO in Toulouse.

 Research Interests